alimehdirazab/general_repository/README.md

 - API-specific errors are thrown based on response status codes.

 ## Conclusion
 The `general_repository` package simplifies API handling in Flutter applications by providing built-in authentication, token refresh, logging, and error handling.
-It is customizable and can be integrated seamlessly into any project.
+It is highly customizable and can be seamlessly integrated into any project.